How to do a risk analysis in project management?

 The qualitative approach

-To create a project risk table, enter the following fields.
+To create a project risk table, the following fields must be specified.

 The advantages of this method

-Quick and easy to set up, all you need is a physical medium or a spreadsheet.
+Simple and quick to implement, all you need is a physical medium or a spreadsheet to make it.

-It adapts easily to your organizational process and the size of your assignments.
+It easily adapts to your organizational process and the size of your missions.

-Limits of the qualitative approach to risk analysis
+Limitations of the qualitative approach in risk analysis

-While this method helps to give an overall idea of the risks involved, it remains particularly subjective.
+While this method helps to give an overall idea of the risks involved, it is nevertheless particularly subjective.

-It is based on assumptions with no concrete data to support or validate them.
+It is based on hypotheses that no concrete data can confront or validate.

-It requires experience and a certain level of expertise which, in its absence, can lead to an unrealistic analysis. unrealistic analysis.
+It requires experience and a certain level of expertise which, in the absence of the absence, can draw up an unrealistic analysis.

-It is therefore less suitable for small structures or large-scale projects.
+It is therefore less suitable for small structures that are starting out, or for large-scale projects.

 The quantitative approach